Winter 2025

 Work harbours

 Blue Water Harbor Management is responsible for the operation of the two work harbours on the German and Danish side of the Fehmarnbelt.
-A cargo vessel arrives approximately every third day in Denmark, with two every week in Germany.
-Almost all materials for the production of the tunnel elements are shipped directly to the construction site, which simplifies logistics and saves the transport of freight across land by many thousands of HGVs.
+A cargo vessel arrives approximately every third day in Denmark, and approx. two vessels every week in Germany.
+Almost all materials needed at the construction sites are shipped directly to the construction site, which simplifies logistics and saves the transport of freight across land by many thousands of HGVs.

-The harbours are staffed on a 24-hour basis and have received over 1.2 million tonnes of freight.
-When production is at its peak, the work harbour will receive around 65,000 tonnes of stone, cement, sand, gravel and steel every week.
+When the tunnel element production is at its peak, the work harbour in Rødbyhavn will receive around 65,000 tonnes of stone, cement, sand, gravel and steel every week.

 Tunnel portals